Ever scrolled through the comments and just lost all hope for the human race?

 DON’T... pass it on or hype it up

-Be the one who stops the spread.
-Adding to the fire, even if you didn't start it, is still crappy behaviour.
-It makes the problem bigger and the person in question feel even more ganged up on.
+Adding to the fire, even if you didn't start it, is still the act of a douche.
+It makes the problem bigger and the person in question feel even shitter.
+Be the one who stops the spread - be the righteous roadblocker.

 DO... call out the crap

-You can chime in and call on your mates if it’s to help stop their crap behaviour.
-The person being attacked will be tired, sad and scared and could use a helping hand.
+You can chime in and call on your mates if it’s to help stop their crap behaviour. t's highly likely the person being attacked could use a helping hand.
 Being a strong person means stepping up and saying nope.
-This is particularly true if the person being the loser is your mate.
+This is particularly true if the person being the douche is someone you know.

 Don’t use abusive language even when you’re doing the right thing by calling out something crappy.
-Keep things cool and simple and at the very least suggest that they CHILL IMMEDIATELY IF NOT SOONER!
+Keep things cool and simple and at the very least suggest that they CHILL IMMEDIATELY!

-Consider contacting ending the person targeted too, something like “Hey Charlie, Sam's behaviour is shit and I hope you’re ok”
+Consider PMing the person targeted too - something like “Hey, Sam's behaviour is shit and I hope you’re ok”

 DO... take it out of the public eye

-If you have something to say to an ex, friend or even a frenemy just talk to them directly.
+If you have something to get off your chest, talk to them directly.
 Be respectful and focus on finding a solution.
+If you're too angry to do that, then wait til you've cooled down.

 If you already posted crap stuff online, delete it.
 And then apologise to the person you aimed it also.
 Also apologise to any other people who got caught up in your dodgy behaviour.